saydo20/CLI_-Task-Tracker/README.md

 task-cli list todo
 task-cli list in-progress

-Implementation Guidelines
+🛠 Implementation Guidelines

-Use positional arguments to accept user inputs.
+Use positional arguments for user inputs

-Store tasks in a JSON file in the project directory.
+Store tasks in a JSON file in the project directory

-Create the JSON file if it does not exist.
+Automatically create the JSON file if it does not exist

-Use the native file system module of your language; no external libraries required.
+Use the native file system of your programming language

-Handle errors and edge cases gracefully.
+Handle errors and edge cases gracefully

+No external libraries required

-Project Roadmap
+📈 Project Roadmap

-Set up CLI structure – Handle user inputs
+Build basic CLI structure

-Implement features – Add, list, update, delete, mark tasks

-Testing & debugging – Verify tasks are correctly stored in JSON
+Implement Add, List, Update, Delete features

+Implement status marking (in-progress, done)

+Test and debug thoroughly

-Finalize project – Clean code, add comments, and polish README
+Finalize project with clean code and documentation

-License
+🎉 License

-This project is open source and free to use.
+This project is open-source and free to use.